Defining protein degradation machinery in the endoplasmic reticulum underlying resistance mechanisms in cancer

 The Research Group

-This multifaceted project is led by Dr. John Christianson, Associate Professor and a Cancer Research UK Senior Research Fellow at the Botnar Research Centre in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
-It is a part of a larger collaboration with lab of Prof. Udo Oppermann.
-The Christianson Group recently moved from the Ludwig Institute for Cancer Research – Oxford and is currently recruiting members for an expanding group that will soon include 2 post-docs, a Research Associate, as well as visiting and rotation students.
+This multifaceted project is led by Dr. John Christianson, Associate Professor and a Cancer Research UK Senior Research Fellow at the Botnar Research Centre in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS).
+It is a part of a larger collaboration with lab of Professor Udo Oppermann investigating new targets for treating multiple myeloma.
+The Christianson Group is comprised of 3 post-docs and 3 DPhil students (2 starting in 2021).

 The student will interact closely with members of research groups in the Botnar Research Centre.
-They will also benefit from the lab’s collaborations with researchers at the Target Discovery Institute, the Structural Genomics Consortium, Dunn School of Pathology, Weatherall Institute for Molecular Medicine, and clinical collaborations at Oxford University Hospitals.
+They will also benefit from the lab’s collaborations with researchers at the Target Discovery Institute, Dunn School of Pathology, Weatherall Institute for Molecular Medicine, and clinical collaborations at Oxford University Hospitals.

 The Botnar Research Centre plays host to the University of Oxford's Institute of Musculoskeletal Sciences, which enables and encourages research and education into the causes of musculoskeletal disease including cancer and their treatment.
 Training will be provided in techniques including state of the art molecular and cell biology, compound screening and proteomics.